Frederick ‘Freddie’ Wilfred Stocks died in Sutton on Sea on 23 February 1996 aged 77.

 He succeeded Charlie Harris as a dressing room morale booster, his tour de force being a mining ballad which brought a simile to the most depressed of his companions.

-Stocks retired after the 1957 season and worked as a sales rep for the Steetley Company.
+Stocks retired from cricket after the 1957 season and worked as a sales rep for the Steetley Company.
 He retired to Sutton on Sea in 1986.

 He had not been in good health for some time prior to his death.